CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.1 General Client.txt

 #### SYS.2.1.A32 Use of Additional Exploit Prevention Measures (CIA)

 The IT system SHOULD include additional explicit protection against exploits (protection: mitigating successful execution).
-If necessary protective measures can not be met by on-board means, additional suitable safety products SHOULD be used.
+If necessary protective measures can not be met by means on board, additional suitable safety products SHOULD be used.
 If it is not possible to implement appropriate measures with on-board resources or a suitable security product, other appropriate (usually organizational) security measures SHOULD be taken.

 #### SYS.2.1.A33 Application Whitelisting (CIA)
 It should be ensured via application whitelisting that only permitted programs and scripts are executed.
 The rules SHOULD be made as narrow as possible.
 If paths and hashes can not be specified explicitly, alternatively certificate based or path rules should be used.